IOTA-Ledger/blue-app-iota/README.md

 See [Ledger's documentation](http://ledger.readthedocs.io) to get more info about the inner workings of the Ledger Hardware Wallets.

-## IOTA Specific Considerations on the Ledger Hardware Wallet
+## IOTA Specific Considerations for Ledger Hardware Wallets

 ### IOTA User-Facing App Functions